mikesmullin/tmpl/README.md

-# Template Language Parser
+# ⛪ Tmpl.js (Temple)

+*Comment-Based Template Language*

-A code template system that lives entirely within comments, allowing you to generate and maintain code blocks across multiple files while preserving the original source code structure.
+A powerful, language-agnostic code template system that operates entirely within comments.
+Generate and maintain synchronized code blocks across multiple files while preserving your original source structure.

 ## Overview

-This template language operates exclusively within code comments (`//`), making it language-agnostic and non-intrusive.
-The parser processes files to find template directives and generates code based on default, replacement, and append patterns.
+Tmpl.js enables you to define reusable code templates using only comment syntax (`//`), making it completely non-intrusive to your source code.
+The parser processes files to find template directives and generates code based on default templates, replacements, and appends - allowing for sophisticated code generation and synchronization workflows.

+**Key Benefits:**
+- 🔧 **Language Agnostic** - Works with any language that supports `//` comments
+- 🚫 **Non-Intrusive** - Templates live in comments, never affecting compilation
+- 🔄 **Multi-File Sync** - Share template content across multiple files
+- 📐 **Smart Indentation** - Automatically preserves and applies proper indentation
+- 🎯 **Selective Updates** - Replace or append to existing content precisely

 ## Template Syntax

-### Basic Directives
+### Core Directives

-- `@block_default IDENTIFIER` - Defines a default template block
+- `@block_default IDENTIFIER` - Defines a default template block with fallback content
+- `@block IDENTIFIER` - Defines an empty template block (no default content)
 - `@block_replace IDENTIFIER` - Replaces the content of a block
 - `@block_append IDENTIFIER` - Appends content to a block
-- `@endblock` - Marks the end of a default block
+- `@endblock` - Marks the end of a block definition

 ### Syntax Rules

 1. **All directives must be in comments**: `// @directive_name IDENTIFIER`
 2. **Template content must be in comments**: `//   content_here`
-3. **Indentation is preserved**: The parser maintains relative indentation
+3. **Indentation is preserved**: The parser maintains relative indentation relationships
-4. **Block scope**: Only content between `@block_default` and `@endblock` is replaced
+4. **Block scope**: Content between block directives and `@endblock` is managed
+5. **Identifiers**: Block identifiers must be unique and can contain letters, numbers, and underscores

 ## Examples

-### Basic Example
+### Basic Template Usage

 **main.c** (before processing):
 ```c